raspberrypilearning/pi-tag/en/step_6.md

 text = input("Enter the text to write: ")
 ```

-+ Underneath that, add a line of code to write the text to the card:
++ Below that, add a line of code to write the text to the card:

 ```python
 print("Hold the tag near the reader") card_id, card_text = reader.write(text)
 ```

 + Save and run your program.
-Enter the text you would like to write to the tag, then when prompted hold your tag near the RFID reader to write that text onto the card.
+Enter the text you would like to write to the card (e.g. `blue`), then when prompted, hold your tag near the RFID reader to write that text to the card.

 ![Write text](images/write-text.png)

-+ If you want to check whether the write has worked, close the Python shell and then run your `rfid_test.py` program before scanning the card.
-You should see the text `blue` is now associated with the card you used.
++ If you want to check whether the write has worked, close the Python shell, and then run your `rfid_test.py` program before scanning the card.
+You should see that the text you entered (e.g. `blue`) is now associated with the card you used.

 ![Hold near RFID](images/hold-near-rfid.png)

-+ Write the word **red** to a second card as we will need this to test the game out in a later step.
++ Write the word `red` to a second card, as we will need this to test the game out in a later step.